Threadplatform/zendesk-export/README.md

 get api token from Zendesk and enter username and token

-NOTE: Based on Zendesk which uses Google login so assumes username is also email address
+NOTE: Based on Zendesk set using Google login so assumes username is also email address